-Post Merger, CalciMedica will use the closing stock price the day prior to the grant date for the fair value.
+Post Merger, CalciMedica uses the closing stock price the day of the grant date for the fair value.

 Risk-Free Interest Rate

 The risk-free interest rate is based on the U.S. Treasury yield in effect at the time of grant for zero coupon U.S. Treasury notes with maturities similar to the expected term of the awards.